ferrance/dizave42/readme.md

 however that I was going to want to go a bit smaller.
 I looked for a layout that worked on both the lily and the corne and quickly found [miryoku](https://github.com/manna-harbour/miryoku).

-While miryoku is amazing and very well thought out, it leaves some keys unused on the six-column corne.
+While miryoku is amazing and very well thought out, it leaves six keys unused on the six-column corne.
+That's 14% of the keys!!!
 And I just couldn't adjust to its nav layer.
 After a good deal of thought and experimentation I decided to work on a pair of layouts for these two keyboards that were inspired by miryoku but that made use of the extra keys.